elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/traverse-city-social-media-marketing.md

 image: images/blog/social-media-blog-heading-1200-600.jpeg
 tags:
 - social media
-description: Gear up to take your social media marketing to the next level.
+Description: Gear up to take your social media marketing to the next level.
 Whether you're trying to land a new customer, get in touch with an old one, or promote a product.
 draft: false